-Athlete Semenya loses appeal over testosterone rules
+Olympic champion Semenya loses appeal over testosterone rules

 “No athlete will be forced to undergo any assessment and/or treatment under these regulations.
 It is each athlete’s responsibility, in close consultation with her medical team, to decide whether or not to proceed with any assessment and/or treatment,” it said.

-However, in the 165-page ruling, the CAS Panel expressed concerns as to the future practical application of the regulations.
+However, in the 165-page ruling, the CAS Panel expressed concerns as to the future application of the regulations.

 “The Panel found that the DSD regulations are discriminatory, but the majority of the Panel found that, on the basis of the evidence submitted by the parties, such discrimination is a necessary, reasonable and proportionate means of achieving the IAAF’s aim of preserving the integrity of female athletics in the restricted events,” the statement said.